0hAodha/traintracker/README.md

 To kill the npm process do `CTRL + C` in your terminal.
 To kill the firebase emulators run `fg` to bring the process to the foreground, then do `CTRL + C`

-# Committing
-Make sure that you exclude the Firebase API key from any commits!

 # Links
 Main site: [irishrailtracker.web.app](https://irishrailtracker.web.app/)